poloba/discogs-wantlist-scraper-bot/README.md

 -   Cron schedule.
 By default is set to `47 07-23,00-01 * * *`
     -   Is active between 7:47 am to 01:47 am every hour.
     -   You can use [Crontab Guru](https://crontab.guru/) to make the schedule.
+-   This will create `config.json` file that will be used by scrapy to scrap your wantlist discogs account.

 ## App uses